EdgarID/foteFatal.py/README.md

 ## 📘 Overview

-**Detecterreur** is a hybrid Natural Language Processing (NLP) system built to assist **learners of French** by not only correcting written errors but also providing **pedagogically meaningful explanations**.
+**DetectErreur** is a hybrid Natural Language Processing (NLP) system built to assist **learners of French** by not only correcting written errors but also providing **pedagogically meaningful explanations**.

-While most grammar or spelling correction tools merely detect and fix mistakes, *Detecterreur* goes further: it promotes **understanding**.
+While most grammar or spelling correction tools merely detect and fix mistakes, *DetectErreur* goes further: it promotes **understanding**.
 Each correction comes with **research-supported, constructive feedback** — enabling learners to internalize grammar rules and avoid repeating errors in the future.

 ---